dcdpr/did-btc1/chapters/Beacons.md

    1. If `node` is right of `parentNode`, add `{left: <leftHashString>}` to `peers`, where `leftHashString` is the hexadecimal string representation of the value at `parentNode.leftNode`.
 1. Return `peers`.

-##### Validate Peers Array Map and Unsigned Bitcoin Transaction
+##### Validate Peers Array Map and Unsigned Beacon Signal

 Given:

 * `peersMap` - required, peers array map constructed as above
-* `unsignedSpendTx` - required, unsigned Bitcoin transaction constructed as above
+* `unsignedSpendTx` - required, unsigned Beacon signal constructed as above

-Validate the peers array map and the unsigned Bitcoin transaction:
+Validate the peers array map and the unsigned Beacon signal:

 1. Validate that `unsignedSpendTx` is spending from the correct Bitcoin address.
 1. For each `did` expected to be in the ::Beacon Signal:::